0xJayPi/give-me-7/README.md

 # Summary

 A game where you need to send ETH every time you want to roll the dice.
-If you get a 7, you get prize in ETH.
+If you get a 7, you win the prize in ETH.
 Otherwise, your ETH acummulates for another lucky player.

 I made this POC to show an Use Case for Upgradeable Proxies.
 First, we deploy v1 of the implementation (GiveMe7v1.sol) which has a high vulnerability bug related to the source of randomness.
 Hypothecialy, this bug was not detected during deployment.
 Hence, it was then addressed in v2 (GiveMe7v2.sol) by means of implementing a secure and decentralized source of randomness (Chainlink VRF).